For Those Who Aspire to Conduct Research That Matters

 - political science

-combined with the opportunity to focus on a particular policy area such as social policy, global policy or health policy.
-Within Sanford and across campus, PhD students interact with leading scholars and numerous interdisciplinary centers such as the Duke Global Health Institute, Duke Center for Child and Family Policy and Duke Social Science Research Institute.
+combined with the opportunity to focus on a particular policy area such as social policy, global policy, health policy or environmental policy.
+Within Sanford and across campus, PhD students interact with leading scholars and numerous interdisciplinary centers such as:

 The relatively low number of students matriculated each year (6-8) enables each public policy PhD student to receive individual faculty attention in courses and in research.
 In addition to working with Duke’s world-class faculties of public policy, economics, history, political science, psychology and sociology and psychology, PhD students interact with leading scholars from Duke’s Nicholas School of the Environment and Earth Sciences, Duke’s Fuqua School of Business, and Duke’s Law and Medical Schools.